Last updated on April 19th, 2022

 Let’s take 2019’s car of the year (according to Stuff Magazine), the Nissan Leaf, as an example.

 If you have a 3kW slow charger you can expect a full charge in around 6-8 hours, whilst a 7kW fast charger will only take 3-4 hours.
-If you’re planning on doing all of your charging overnight, or you drive a hybrid with lower power demands, then the 3kW option is the more cost effective choice.
+If you’re planning on doing all of your charging overnight, or you drive a hybrid with lower power demands, then the 3kW option is the more cost-effective choice.
 But, if you need faster charging then 7kW is the way to go.

 Brand: Not all electric car charging stations cost the same.
 From brands you may have heard of, like Siemens and Bosch, to those you might not like Juicebox and ClipperCreek, there are already a lot of players in the market.
 Each brand has their own specialities and charging capabilities.
-It’s recommended you contact a specialist, who can recommend the right one for your needs.
+It’s recommended you contact a specialist, who can advise the right one for your needs.

-Smart chargers: We also recommend choosing a smart charger, which is connected to the internet and gives you much more control over the charging process.
+Smart home chargers: We also recommend choosing a smart charger, which is connected to the internet and gives you much more control over the charging process.
 They’re eligible for grants so will save you money too.

 Green energy: If you already have solar panels or access to wind power you can make use of this green energy to power your car.
 To do so you’ll need battery storage, as well as an inverter between your panels and charging point, or you can purchase a specialist car charger for this purpose.
 This way you’ll save even more money and ensure you have a 100% green supply.